commandops/commandops.github.io/_videos/cmano-some-basics.md

 ---
 layout: videos
-title: CMANO - some basics of setting up things at the start of a scenario
+title: CMANO - Some Basics of Setting up Things at the Start of a Scenario
 description: "Just some basics of setting up missions at the beginning of a scenario.
 Should have made another helicopter ASW mission around the Amphibious group.
 Scenario is Red vs Blue: Battle for Hispaniola."
 sortnum: 1
 posted-on: October 20, 2018